Have you ever seen websites that allow users to submit posts or other type of content anonymously?

 - Form Notifications: Notifications are a great way to send an email whenever a form is submitted on your website.
 A notification will automatically send to your once a form is submitted on your site.
 You can also send one to the site visitor that submitted the form and anyone else that needs to be notified of a form submission.
 To learn how to do this, read here about creating multiple form notifications.

-Step 4: Allow Post Submissions
+Enabling Post Submissions

 Next, make sure all the dropdown menu items match up to the form field title found above each dropdown menu.
-If you changed or added any new form fields, you’ll need to match them up with the corresponding custom fields for your posts.
+If you changed or added any new form fields, you’ll need to match them up with the corresponding fields for your posts.

-- Title: the title of the blog post
+- Title: the title of the blog post.

-- Content: the main body of the blog post
+- Content: the main body of the blog post.

-- Excerpt: a short summary of the blog post
+- Excerpt: a short summary of the blog post.

-- Featured Image: the image added to the beginning of the blog post
+- Featured Image: the image added to the beginning of the blog post.

-- Type: options include Posts or Pages, but can include custom post types as well
+- Type: options include Posts or Pages, but can include custom post types as well.

 At the bottom of this screen, you’ll see a section called Custom Post Meta.
 This lets you map fields on your guest post submission form to custom fields in WordPress.
-If you’d like to try it out, check out our tutorial on using custom fields in user submitted posts.
+If you’d like to try it out, check out our tutorial on using custom fields in user-submitted posts.

-Step 5: Add Your Form to Your Site
+Step 3: Add Your Form to Your Site

 After you’ve created your blog post submissions form, you need to add it to your WordPress website.

 WPForms allows you to add your forms to many locations on your website, including your blog posts, pages, and even sidebar widgets.
+There are even several options for embedding a form on your website.
+For this tutorial, I’m going to embed the form using the embed button in the form editor.

 To view your WordPress anonymous guest posting form entries after they’ve been submitted, check out this complete guide to form entries.
 Also, if you want to see where people are submitting from, check out the Geolocation addon.

-Click Here to Make Your Anonymous Guest Post Form Now
+Create Your Anonymous Posting Form Now

 And there you have it!
 You now know how to enable anonymous guest posting on your blog.